kelvinjhwong/book-viewer/README.md

 This app is an e-book viewer for the book [The Adventures of Sherlock Holmes](http://www.gutenberg.org/ebooks/1661).

+It displays the text for each chapter, and also includes basic text search functionality.

 It is currently deployed to [Heroku](https://ls-rb175-book-viewer-kjhwong.herokuapp.com/).

 To run the app locally: